What I offer

-I can help your organization build the integrated structures and processes you need to create and sustain great multi-channel content marketing.
-I can help find the core brand story that will connect most powerfully with your audience.
-I can formulate effective strategies based on that core narrative.
-I can help create and execute campaigns and tactics.
-I do all this through a tested, disciplined process of collaboration.
+These days, I help social justice and political organizations understand and create narrative strategy and use cutting-edge processes to create and sustain great multi-channel content marketing.
+I help find the core story — what I call the "story platform" — that will connect most powerfully with your audience.
+I formulate effective strategies based on that core narrative.
+I help create and produce the audience-facing content that drives campaigns — digital and physical media, including text, image and video for distribution in multiple formats and all channels, online and off.

 I've worked with multi-brand holding companies.
 Individual brands.
 Non-profits.
 Media companies.
 Political organizations.
 (You can see some examples in Ideas @ Work.)